ngrok/ngrok-docs/docs/cloud-edge/app-users.md

 1. In the [ngrok Dashboard](https://dashboard.ngrok.com), navigate to **Cloud Edge** > **App Users** (or access the [App Users](https://dashboard.ngrok.com/cloud-edge/app-users) page directly)

-    The sessions are displayed in the table.
+    The users are displayed in the table.

 1. Alternatively, use the search bar to filter users by identity provider, User, and ID.